Guarneri1743/CppReflection/README.md

 CppReflection is a simple C++ reflection solution based on Clang.

-The purpose of this project for me is to learn the knowledge about how the common C++ reflection systems parse the metadata from source code by Clang and how to generate the reflection code.
-Afterwards, I will try to use this project to support generating serialization code automatically.

-# Features
+# Indroduction

-- Accessing metadata of Type, Field, Method, etc.
-- Metadata print helpers
+The purpose of this project is to help beginners like me to get a better picture of how the common C++ reflection system works.
+The most important part of this project is parsing AST and generating reflection code, source can be found at 'meta_gen.cpp'. 'reflection.hpp' is used to build the type descriptors, thus metadata can be accessed at runtime.

 # Getting Started